 The SDS Encrypted Data payload shall contain an OpenPGP message with the following components, in the order specified:

-(1) One OpenPGP Public Key Encrypted Packet for each of the Tokens.
+1) One OpenPGP Public Key Encrypted Packet for each of the Tokens.
 The number of these packets shall match num_tokens_minus_1 in the Security Data Stream Packet plus 1.
 The relative order of these packets is unspecified.

 The content of each of these packets shall be as follows: